 Chile and Argentina are two of the world’s biggest producers and exporters of wine, and their wines are readily available in the US and Europe.
-This doesn’t mean that there aren’t loads of great wines just waiting to be discovered on your visit to the region.
+Plenty of their excellent wines don’t make it to the foreign market, however, and are waiting to be discovered on your visit to the region.
 Use this guide to scratch the surface, and unearth your new favorite South American wines.

-Argentina is most famous for its malbec.
-Malbec is an old French grape which is mainly used in blends in Europe, but in Argentine conditions it produces hugely expressive reds which you daren’t blend.
-Another homegrown red is bonarda: it lacks the panache of malbec, but its distinctly Argentine and makes for very easy drinking.
+Argentina is most famous for its Malbec.
+Malbec is an old French grape which is mainly used in blends in Europe, but in Argentine conditions it produces hugely expressive reds which stand alone.
+Another homegrown red is Bonarda: it lacks the panache of Malbec, but it is distinctly Argentine and makes for very easy drinking.

-Argentina’s flagship white is torrontes.
-It’s a very fresh, aromatic wine which is great for summer quaffing.
-It’s been compared to muscat and gewürztraminer, and there is also a Spanish varietal called torrontes, but DNA research shows that the Argentine version is entirely different, and that the grape variety was hybridised in Argentina.
+Argentina’s flagship white is Torrontes.
+It’s a very fresh, aromatic wine which is great for summer quaffing and has been compared to Muscat and Gewürztraminer.
+There is also a Spanish varietal called Torrontes, but DNA research shows that the Argentine version is entirely different, and that the grape variety was hybridised in Argentina.

 60% of Argentina’s wine comes from the Mendoza region, and its Lujan and Uco valleys are the undisputed home of the best Malbecs in the world.
 Torrontes flourishes to the north of Mendoza, where conditions are hotter and drier, with the province of La Rioja being the epicenter: Torrontes Riojano is what to look out for on the bottle.